LANL-Bioinformatics/EDGE/docs/installation.rst

     tar -xzvf bwa_index.tgz
     tar -xvzf SNPdb.tgz

-  To this point, you should see a database directory and a thirdParty directory in the main directory
+.. note:: To this point, you should see a database directory and a thirdParty directory in the main directory

 6. Installing pipeline::